-Structural racism refers to the complex system of public policies, institutional practices, and other cultural norms by which racism is developed and protected.
-Dismantling these systems is essential to eliminating racial disparities.
+Structural racism refers to the complex system of public policies, institutional practices, and cultural norms by which racial discrimination becomes embedded in the social fabric of our lives, deeply affecting entire groups of people.
+Acknowledging and dismantling these systems is essential to eliminating racial disparities.
 We recommend multiple approaches and intentional consideration at every level of affordable housing development and program implementation.

-- Make decisions with community: Integrally involve people of color and organizations that represent communities of color in policy and funding decisions.
-Actively remove barriers for organizations and communities to ensure full participation by providing stipends, scheduling events at accessible times and locations, and other supportive engagement tactics. - Teach equity: Provide ongoing/continuing education equity training opportunities that include anti-racist curricula for all project partners, including building owner and management staff, resident services staff, and partners that support residents. - Measure and evaluate outcomes: Set measurable goals for advancing racial equity and identify metrics for monitoring outcomes.
+• Make decisions with community: Integrally involve people of color and organizations that represent communities of color in policy and funding decisions (e.g., ensure diverse representation on advisory groups).
+Actively remove barriers for organizations and communities to ensure full participation by providing stipends, scheduling events at accessible times and locations, and other supportive engagement tactics.

+- Activate public support: Provide proactive community education and engagement opportunities to inform neighbors about specific projects and build broad support for affordable housing.
+Be a 'good neighbor' by proactively sharing information on goals and intentions of the project, property management practices, available services and supports, etc. Engage and align with those who wish to see more affordable housing in the community. - Teach equity: Provide ongoing/continuing education and equity training opportunities that include anti-racist curricula for all project partners, including building owner and management staff, resident services staff, and partners that support residents. - Measure and evaluate outcomes: Set measurable goals for advancing racial equity and identify metrics for monitoring outcomes.
 Establish meaningful and ongoing communication with community-based organizations to review metrics and methods used to evaluate program impact.
-Consider evaluation as a tool to expand community engagement in the program, identify challenges and opportunities for further progress, improve program implementation to achieve identified outcomes, and celebrate accomplishments and successes.
+Partner with community-based organizations in evaluating program outcomes to ensure program is effectively meeting the needs of their communities; identify challenges and opportunities for further progress; improve program implementation to achieve identified outcomes; and celebrate accomplishments and successes.